Submissions

 • Reference list entries should be alphabetized by the last names of the first author of each work.
 Order multi-author publications of the same first author alphabetically with respect to second, third, etc. author.
 Publications of exactly the same author(s) must be ordered chronologically.

-• Make sure that self-Citations in the original article are replaced by the place holder “Author & year” to ensure anyonymity for double blind peer review.
+• Make sure that self-citations in the original article are replaced by the place holder “Author & year” to ensure anonymity for double blind peer review.

 • Journal article: Author, A. A., Author, B. B., & Author, C. C. (year).
 Article title.
 Journal Name, no.(issue no.), page range.
 DOI or URL